Rivian: Shipment of first models, IPO, and expansion (2021)

-Further expansion setup and struggles, and partnership with Volkswagen (2024)
+Further expansion struggles, and partnership with Volkswagen (2024)

 On February 21, 2024, Rivian announced it would be laying off 10% of its salaried workers beginning on February 23, 2024.

 In March 2024, the project to open a factory in Georgia was put on hold for financial reasons.
 It was started up again in November 2024 when the federal government under the Biden Administration announced a $6 billion loan for the factory.

 On March 7, 2024, Rivian unveiled the R2 SUV that starts from $45,000, much less than current models, and the R3, that will cost even less than the R2.

 On June 25, 2024, Volkswagen Group announced its intention to invest up to $5 billion in Rivian.
 The investment will commence with an initial $1 billion, with an additional $4 billion anticipated by 2026.
 This commitment includes $1 billion slated for each of 2025 and 2026, followed by an additional $2 billion in 2026 earmarked for a prospective joint venture aimed at developing electrical architecture and software technology.

 Rivian and Volkswagen Group officially launched a joint venture to develop next-generation software-defined vehicle platforms, combining Rivian’s software and Volkswagen’s global scale and manufacturing capabilities.

-It was reported on July 29, 2024, that Germany's competition authority gave green light to the form of the joint venture by two companies.
+It was reported on July 29, 2024, that Germany's competition authority gave green light to the form of the joint venture by the two companies.

-In February 2025, Rivian opened up orders for their Electric Commercial Van (ECV) to businesses managing fleets.
+In February 2025, Rivian opened orders for their Electric Commercial Van (ECV) to businesses managing fleets.

 In July 2025, Rivian announced plans to establish an East Coast headquarters at the Junction Krog District building adjacent to the Eastside Beltline in Atlanta, Georgia.
-The 45,000 sqft office is set to open in late 2025 with plans to accommodate 500 employees by the end of 2026.
+The 45,000 ft2 office is set to open in late 2025 with plans to accommodate 500 employees by the end of 2026.

+For the first quarter of 2026, Rivian produced 10,236 vehicles and delivered 10,365, figures that the company stated were in line with its internal projections.
+Following the release of these results on April 2, 2026, the company reaffirmed its annual delivery guidance of between 62,000 and 67,000 vehicles for the 2026 fiscal year.

+In June 2026, Rivian began customer deliveries of the R2, its midsize electric SUV and first vehicle built on its midsize platform.
+The R2 was introduced as the company's first lower-priced mass-market model and was viewed as central to Rivian's long-term growth strategy.

+In July 2026, Rivian reported second-quarter deliveries of 12,194 vehicles and increased its full-year 2026 delivery guidance to between 65,000 and 70,000 vehicles, citing stronger-than-expected demand for the R1 lineup, commercial vans, and the newly launched R2.